zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/services/services.md

     You should notice that an entry for this service is configured for each instance.

-1. Set your oracle environment and ddit your tnsnames.ora file (in $ORACLE_HOME/network/admin wherever you are running your client connections from).
+1. Set your oracle environment and edit your tnsnames.ora file (in $ORACLE_HOME/network/admin wherever you are running your client connections from).

    ````
    . oraenv